wagtail/Willow/docs/guide/open.rst

 is a subclass of :class:`~Image`).

-The :class:`~ImageFile` subclass it chooses depends on the format of the image ( detected by inspecting the header).
-In this case, it used :class:`~JPEGImageFile` as the image we loaded was a JPEG.
+The :class:`~ImageFile` subclass it chooses depends on the format of the image ( detected by inspecting the file header).
+In this case, it used :class:`~JPEGImageFile` as the image we loaded was in JPEG format.

-This concept of different image classes for different formats helps Willow decide which plugin to use for resizing the image.
-For example, Willow will always favour Wand for resizing GIF images but will always favour Pillow for JPEG and PNG images.
+Using different image classes for different formats allows Willow to decide which plugin to use for performing operations on the image.
+For example, Willow will always favour Wand for resizing GIF images but will always favour Pillow for resizing JPEG and PNG images.

 From an existing Pillow object
 ------------------------------

-If the image has already been loaded with Pillow, you can very easily instantiate an :class:`~Image` object using the :class:`~willow.plugins.pillow.PillowImage`
-class:
+You can create a Willow :class:`~willow.image.Image` from an existing ``PIL.Image`` object by creating an instance of the :class:`~willow.plugins.pillow.PillowImage` class (passing the ``PIL.Image`` object as the only parameter):

 .. code-block:: python